 The rest of the year Old Town is fairly quiet.
 There is the occasional car show and the central plaza area is a popular setting for movie and television crews, but most of the time its a relaxing destination for a day trip.

 A day trip to Old Towne Orange is like stepping back in time to a long-gone era and is the perfect blend of old and new.

 Both Amtrak and Metrolink trains stop at the Orange train station.
 Old Towne Orange is an easy three block walk from the station.

-Getting to old town is easy from the 5, 22, 55, 57, and 91 freeways and plenty of free parking is available.
+Getting to there is easy from the 5, 22, 55, 57, and 91 freeways and plenty of free parking are available.
 Old Town Orange central plaza is located at W Chapman Avenue and Glassell Street.
 There is plenty of free parking.